ftcemployees/QualtricsBatchUserImport/README.md

 ## Importing Users

 1. Download the binary for your system (Windows, Mac, Linux)
+   * You can download a the latest release from [here](https://github.com/ftcemployees/QualtricsBatchUserImport/releases)
 2. Save the binary in the same folder as your CSV file
 3. Double click the file to run.
 4. Enter your Qualtrics API Token